Religious Education at Rushey Mead Academy is part of the Humanities Faculty.

 KEY STAGE 4

-At Key Stage 4, all students follow the AQA full course GCSE in Religious Studies.
+At Key Stage 4, all students follow the AQA full course GCSE in Religious Studies (A).
 At the start of Year 9 students begin their GCSE course by starting to study their first unit: Christianity.
 The content of this unit covers a variety of subject areas such as Key beliefs, Jesus Christ, Worship, Festivals and the role of the Church.

 In Year 10 and 11, students will continue the GCSE course and will study units on Buddhism, Peace and Conflict, Crime and Punishment, Social Justice and Relationships and Families.

 During the course students will explore ideas on spiritual, philosophical, ethical and moral dilemmas as well as place beliefs in the context of modern British society.
 Students are encouraged to incorporate their understanding of their own beliefs and experiences in their answers on the second examination paper.

 The GCSE is assessed at the end of Year 11 with two 1 ¾ hour examinations.

 An excellent way for parents to support students in RE is to talk to them about what they are studying.
 Discussions at home can help students develop their ideas and consider different points of view.
 It can also very helpful to visit places of worship if possible.